In this article, you will learn how does a turbocharger works? And their advantages, disadvantages, and different types of turbochargers.

 |Single-turbos are used for smaller engines to produce the same power as larger engines.
 So, they can often reduce weight.|

-In a twin-turbo turbocharger, there is a second turbocharger to the engine.
-In a V6 or V8 engine, this can be done by allowing a single turbo to work with each cylinder bank.
-Alternatively, a smaller turbo can be applied at lower RPMs with a larger turbo for higher RPMs.
+In a twin-turbo turbocharger, there is a second turbocharger in the engine.
+A V6 or V8 engine, this can be done by allowing a single turbo to work with each cylinder bank.
+Alternatively, a smaller turbo can be applied at lower RPMs, with a larger turbo for higher RPMs.

-The second configuration allows for a wider operating RPM range, and gives better torque at lower revs (reducing turbo lag), but also power at higher RPM, it is also known as twin sequential turbocharging.
+The second configuration allows for a wider operating RPM range and gives better torque at lower revs (reducing turbo lag), but also power at higher RPM.
+It is known as twin sequential turbocharging.
 Unexpectedly, having two turbos greatly increases complexity and costs.

 |Advantages of Twin-Turbo||Disadvantages of Twi-turbo|